klpod221/kerminal/README.md

 - Test SSH connections and sync functionality
 - Follow SOLID principles
 - Keep components focused and reusable

+## ❗ Known Issues

+- Limited support for some SSH authentication methods
+- MacOS version is **not signed/notarized yet** due to Apple Developer Program restrictions (it takes **99 USD/year!**) So please build from source if you want to use on MacOS or run unsigned app with `xattr -rd com.apple.quarantine /path/to/Kerminal.app` after first launch.
+- Android version is currently not working.

 ## 📝 License